Post you Electrical Jobs Now!Get quotes

 Optical fibre cables are made up of glass fibres that provide better connections than the rest of cabling types.
 In terms of initial costs, they are more expensive.
 However, fibre optic cables are more advantageous in terms of speed and convenience.

-Whether you’re replacing your old light fittings with new ones, the supply cost can range from $15 to $300.
+Whether you’re replacing your old light fittings with new ones, the supply cost ranges between $14 to $700 for LED downlight with 10W.
 Labour prices will be based on whether you are installing them indoors or outdoors.
 Pricing will also depend on how long the project will take.

 Electrical power points have to be professionally installed to prevent future defects.
 The indicative costs of supplies are: